 Once placed on probation, a student must show satisfactory academic improvement by the end of the next semester or summer session, regardless of the number of hours earned or attempted, or the student will be subject to dismissal.
-The improvement must be great enough so that the student makes progress toward achieving academic good standing.
-The decision regarding satisfactory academic improvement will be made by the director of the Office of Undergraduate Academic Services.

 If a student is retained for a second probation term, he or she must make up the GPA deficiency in the next major semester or be subject to dismissal for academic deficiency.